projectara/greybus-spec/source/bridged_phy.rst

 SPI Protocol
 ------------

 This section defines the operations used on a connection implementing the Greybus SPI protocol.
-This protocol allows an AP to manage an SPI device present on a module.
-This protocol consists of the operations defined in this section.
+This protocol allows for management of a SPI device.
+The protocol consists of the operations defined in this section.

 Conceptually, the operations in the Greybus SPI protocol are: